allenai/vampire/TROUBLESHOOTING.md

 Pretraining instability usually manifests as NaN loss errors.
 This can sometimes happen because the KL divergence randomly diverges, or because the learning rate is too high.
 There are a number of things you can try to stabilize training:

+* Use TFIDF vectorizer instead of Count Vectorizer as input
 * Increase batch size to at least 256.
 * Reduce LR to 1e-4 or 1e-5.
 If you are training over a very large corpus, shouldn’t affect representation quality much.
 * Use some learning rate scheduler, slanted triangular scheduler has worked well for me.
 Make sure you tinker with the total number of epochs you train over.